-To register for an independent study course: before the beginning of the semester in which the independent course is to be taken, a written study outline or contract must be submitted by the student and approved in writing by the faculty member supervising the project, the department head and the Academic Dean.
-Full tuition and fees are charged for independent study courses.
+To register for an Independent Study course: before the beginning of the semester in which the Independent Study course is to be taken, a written study outline or contract must be submitted by the student and approved in writing by the faculty member supervising the project, the department head and the Academic Dean.
+Full tuition and fees are charged for Independent Study courses.